-Performar Action Years Years 1-3 4-6 Years 7 - 9 Years 10 - 12 Completion Criteria Secondary access roads (as shown by Figure 7) are maintained suitable for Category 7 tanker. (as are for updated when does not meet not meet and maintained and maintained maintained maintained annually, annually, and mapping response to the maintained maintained annually, and mapping response to the maintained maintained maintained maintained maintained maintained annually, and maintained maintained maintained annually, annua Inspected and maintained annually, mapping updated when does not meet standard Inspected and maintained annually, mapping updated when does not meet standard Unsealed roads meet the following: • Width: 3.5m. • Grade: Less than 20 degrees. • Clearance height: 3.5m. • All others measures as per Category 1 tracks.
+Performar Action Years 1 - 3 Years 4 - 6 Years Years 7 - 9 10 - 12 Completion Criteria Secondary access roads (as shown by Figure 7) are maintained suitable for Category 7 tanker.
+Inspected and maintained annually, mapping updated when does not meet standard Inspected and maintained annually, mapping updated when does not meet standard Inspected and maintained annually, mapping updated when does not meet standard Inspected and maintained annually, mapping updated when does not meet standard Unsealed roads meet the following: Width: 3.5m.
+Grade: Less than 20 degrees.
+Clearance height: 3.5m.
+All others measures as per Category 1 tracks.
 Other access roads suitable for Category 9 vehicles (e.g. Four wheel drive Land Cruiser).
 Inspected and maintained annually Inspected and maintained annually Inspected and maintained annually Inspected and maintained annually Road passable by four wheel drive vehicle.
 Redundant roads are closed and rehabilitated when not required.
-Access roads and restricte roads. s maintained d to defined subsidence of last seam in L 2, all acces reviewed wit ilitation of cracking from ongwall 1 and s roads are th those not oletion criteria Access roads within the VCA on completion of mining are restricted to only those required for private property access, ongoing management or emergency vehicles, all others are revegetated.
+Access roads and restricte roads. s maintained d to defined On rehabi subsidence c last seam in L 2, all acces reviewed wit meeting comp revegetated. litation of rracking from ongwall 1 and s roads are th those not oletion criteria Access roads within the VCA on completion of mining are restricted to only those required for private property access, ongoing management or emergency vehicles, all others are revegetated.